 Miller’s novel Augustown was chosen by the judges from a shortlist of three books, made up of the genre category winners of the 2017 prize.
 The poetry winner was Jamaican Safiya Sinclair, for her debut book Cannibal, and the non-fiction winner was the late Trinidadian writer Angelo Bissessarsingh, for his twin volumes Virtual Glimpses into the Past/A Walk Back in Time: Snapshots of the History of Trinidad and Tobago.
 They each received an award of US$3,000.
 Bissessarsingh’s award was accepted by his mother Carmen.

-Based in the United Kingdom, where he is Professor of Creative Writing at the University of Exeter, Miller is the youngest winner of the OCM Bocas Prize to date, and the second Jamaican.
+Based in the United Kingdom, where he is Professor of Creative Writing at the University of Exeter, Miller is the second Jamaican winner of the OCM Bocas Prize to date.
 A prolific author, he has previously published two other novels, a collection of short stories, and four collections of poems, most recently The Cartographer Tries to Map a Way to Zion, winner of the 2015 Forward Prize for Best Poetry Collection.

 Augustown is a historical epic set in a deprived community on the outskirts of Kingston, Jamaica’s capital.
 Jumping between the 1980s and the early 20th century, it tackles complexities of class, ethnicity, religion, and language.
 The OCM Bocas Prize judges describe it as “a spell-binding novel written in simple, well limned, imagistic prose.
 It’s a novel that’s realistic—a realism grounded in history—and magic-realist.”